gitlocalize/docs/project_paths.md

 ## Default Configuation for the Project Paths

-The default paths offered when creating a project look as follows:
+When creating a project, default paths look like this:

 *Source Path:*